 In this article, we’ll explain a bit about the KYC process regards to identity verification, including key components and why KYC is so important in this space.

-What does KYC verification mean?
+What is KYC verification ?

 KYC stands for Know Your Customer.
 It’s used to verify the identity of customers across a range of use cases like signing documents, completing hiring processes, setting up marketplace seller accounts or user gaming accounts, and applying for financial products and services.
 KYC prescribes the steps you need to verify your customer depending on the potential risk associated with providing services to or transacting with them to help fight fraud and prevent money laundering, terrorism funding, and illicit activity.
 KYC also helps maintain the integrity of global markets and institutions and enables businesses and consumers to engage in transactions safely and securely.